zaiisao/Documentation/en/Interactive Broadcast/1_to_1_class_overview.md

 ## Try the demo

-Agora provides the One-to-one Online Classroom demos on the following platforms.
+Agora provides the One-to-one Classroom demos on the following platforms.

 | Android | iOS | PC Web | Windows | macOS |
 | ---------------- | ---------------- | ---------------- | ---------------- | ---------------- |